Skip to Content

 A Great Ocean Road trip is incredible in itself.
 It’s probably the primary reason for driving from Adelaide to Melbourne or vice versa.
 It’s one of the most popular Australian road trips to do and that’s not without good reason.

-The scenery along the coastal route is spectacular, and with plenty of great places to stop off at such as Lorne and Torquay.
+The scenery along the coastal route is spectacular, and plenty of great surf towns to stop off at such as Lorne and Torquay.

 Perhaps the main calling point along the Great Ocean Road is the Twelve Apostles.
-They are stacks that are separated from the nearby cliffs.
+They are stunning rock formations known as stacks that are separated from the nearby cliffs.

 Melbourne